 Specifically for fluorescence field monitors, Sensileau and its partners AqWa and NIOO have developed a calibration protocol, targeting two important parameters:

 - quantification of total active chlorophyll-a

 - distinction between various phytoplankton groups and quantification of total chlorophyll-a per group, based on pigment composition and absorption spectra

-Sensileau organises the calibration events together with our laboratory partners in the Netherlands: AQUON or Aqualab-Zuid.
+Sensileau organises the calibration events together with our laboratory partner in the Netherlands: Aqualab-Zuid.

 Are you involved in the field monitoring of phytoplankton and cyanobacteria for source water or bathing water?
 Do you have a fluorescence monitoring device which needs occasional calibration?
 Join one of our calibration events where you can get your instrument calibrated, meet people with similar instrumentation, and exchange ideas on how best to carry out the monitoring programme.

 Our calibration events and the training course on algae & cyanobacteria can easily be combined, and offer operators of field monitoring equipment an excellent opportunity to learn more about the calibration process and how to apply this sensor to obtain the best possible monitoring results.
 Interested?
 Check out our course programme and express your interest in participation.

 Are you struggling with the calibration of other types of online sensors?
 We are here to help.
 Contact us with a brief description of the sensor type and the number of sensors you would like to calibrate, and we will get in touch to discuss your options.
 Depending on the facilities you have at your disposal, calibrations can be organised in-house or at one of our partner laboratories.